moldorobert/accountmanager/README.md

 1) App is constructed around Spring Boot
 2) Thymeleaf is used forthe simple presentation layer
 3) Data is saved in H2 in-memory DB
+4) Spring Security is used for authentication (there is no authorization)
+5) Spring Actuator is used for monitoring